bisqwit/crt-filter/README.md

     ./crt-filter <sourcewidth> <sourceheight> <outputwidth> <outputheight> <scanlines>

-the sourcewidth and sourceheight denote the size of the original video.
+The sourcewidth and sourceheight denote the size of the original video.
 The outputwidth and outputheight denote the size that you want to produce.
 Generally speaking you want to produce as high quality as possible.
 Vertical resolution is more important than horizontal resolution.